keroroxzz/Cumaster-Web-Server/README.md

 This is the source code of the Cumaster Heroku server I made a few years ago for fun.

-Cumaster is a Gomoku-like Go game my friend and I invented.
+Cumaster is a Gomoku-like Go game my friends and I invented.
 It's more complex and funnier to play.

 To promote this novel game, I wrote this project to enable network gaming worldwide.
 However, it didn't make a hit.
 So I opensource the project here to enable anyone who is interested in this game to hold their game server.